Shubham0812/DailyTracker_UI/README.md

 ## Contributing 🤖
-To start contributing, check out [contributing.md](https://github.com/Shubham0812/Color.Dev_UI/blob/main/docs/Contributing_Guide.md).
+To start contributing, please check out [contributing.md](https://github.com/Shubham0812/Color.Dev_UI/blob/main/docs/Contributing_Guide.md).

 Everyone is welcome to contribute to this project, if you’re new to programming you might want to check out issues labeled as `UI-Improvements` and `good-first-issue`.
 Before you assist with the development, please set up the project on your local machine, run it, and go through the application.